Qpso/BrowserPasswordGrabber/README.md

 ## Disclaimer

 This script is for educational purposes only.
-The author is not responsible for any misuse or damage caused by its use.
+I am not responsible for any misuse or damage caused by its use.